Palais de la Cité: Cour du Mai and eastern exterior façades

-The Cour du Mai is the main open space of the Palais.
+The Cour du Mai is the main open space of the palace.
 It was formerly accessible through a fortified gate and now borders the Boulevard du Palais (Paris)|Boulevard du Palais from which it is separated from an ornate iron fence by Master Bigonnet (1787, repaired in 1877).
 The current façades of the Cour du Mai date from the 1780s following the devastating fire of 1776.
 The main (western) front features a monumental stairway (the former grands degrés or Perron du Roi) leading to a square-domed building decorated with four Tuscan columns topped by allegorical statues: from south to north, Abundance by Pierre-François Berruer, Justice and Prudence by Félix Lecomte, and Force by Berruer.
 Above them is a royal coat of arms supported by two winged genies, by sculptor Augustin Pajou.
 The design of the Cour du Mai, including that of the iron fence, was by Pierre Desmaisons with the assistance of Jacques Denis Antoine and Joseph-Abel Couture especially for interiors.
 Its side wings were rebuilt in the same style during the 1840s.

 To the immediate north of the Cour du Mai, the Boulevard du Palais borders the former main wing of the royal residence of the 14th century, with the Salle des Gens d'Armes on the ground floor (now slightly below the Boulevard's level) and the Salle des Pas-Perdus (formerly the Grande Salle) on the first floor.